 Your financial statements are key to showing the state and solvency of your business.
 In the event that you want to take out a loan, go public with your company, or look for investors so you can expand, your financial statements and accounting needs to be reviewed.
 This gives lenders and investors a clear, accurate look at your current numbers so they can determine if your business is “worth the risk,” so to speak.

 In some cases, a lender or investor will request that the client’s financial statements are audited to look for internal controls and determine if the financial statements are represented fairly and compiled in accordance with generally accepted accounting principles (GAAP).
 One of the things auditors look for is the Consistency Principle.
-To help you learn more about this concept and adopt it in your accounting practices, our CPAs in Raleigh are breaking down what it is, the advantages to using it, and even sharing some examples of violations.
+To help you learn more about this concept and adopt it in your accounting practices, our CPAs are breaking down what it is, the advantages to using it, and even sharing some examples of violations.

 Defining the Consistency Principle